RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 The `HLOAD` program can be exited without uploading a valid file by typing `:` followed by `CR CR CR CR CR CR`, or any other character.

-The top of Basic memory can be readjusted by using the `RESET` function, when required. `RESET` is functionally equivalent to a cold start.
+The top of BASIC memory can be readjusted by using the `RESET` function, when required. `RESET` is functionally equivalent to a cold start.

 ## USR Jump Address & Parameter Access

-For the RC2014 with 32k Basic the `USR(x)` loaded user program address is located at `0x8204`.
+For the RC2014 with 32k Nascom Basic the `USR(x)` loaded user program address is located at `0x8204`.

 Your assembly program can receive a 16 bit parameter passed in from the function by calling `DEINT` at `0x0AE5`.
 The parameter is stored in register pair `DE`.